 Franklin has something for everyone!
-Whether you like acting, skiing or discussing current political issues, you can find your niche at Franklin in at least one of the clubs here on campus.
+Whether you like acting, studying Latin, or discussing current political issues, you can find your niche at Franklin in at least one of the clubs here on campus.
 If you prefer planning student events, allocating funds to clubs and discussing student issues, we encourage you to take part in the Franklin Student Government Association too!

 Student Government Association (SGA)